biplabnayak/logback-access-gelf/README.md

 *   **facility**: The name of your service.
 Appears in facility column in graylog2-web-interface.
 Defaults to "GELF"
 *   **graylog2ServerHost**: The hostname of the graylog2 server to send messages to.
 Defaults to "localhost"
 *   **graylog2ServerPort**: The graylog2ServerPort of the graylog2 server to send messages to.
 Defaults to 12201
-*   **graylog2ServerVersion**: Specify which version the graylog2-server is.
-This is important because the GELF headers changed from 0.9.5 -> 0.9.6.
-Allowed values = 0.9.5 and 0.9.6.
-Defaults to "0.9.6"
 *   **staticAdditionalFields**: See static additional fields below.
 Defaults to empty
 *   **contentLength**: Boolean : to send content length to graglog
 *   **header**: String,: List all headers you want to log with comma(,) separated.